Techtonica/curriculum/projects/eventonica/eventonica-part5-express-backend.md

 There is an [Intro to Backend](/backend/1_intro_to_backend.md) lesson but it's a little theoretical so let's try and be succinct here.

-In your earlier iterations of the project, all you JavaScript ran in the browser.
+In your earlier iterations of the project, all your JavaScript ran in the browser.
 Now we are going to still run _some_ code in and the browser, such as to display data as HTML.
 But now we're going to also run another totally separate set of JavaScript somewhere else.
 In Unix terms, these are different processes.
 In this case, it will also be running on your laptop, but you could run the server on another laptop or really anywhere in the world connected to the Internet.

 ### Remotely Executing a Function
 How do you call a function in a separate instance of JavaScript?
 You can't just say `OtherInstance.function()`.
 There is no variable that corresponds to the other instance.
 Instead you will create a REST API that will turn the logic you want to run into HTTP routes.